emadzz/uda-git-reflections/lesson_3_reflections.md

   the remote stored locally?
 * This enables us to know the sync status of the local and remote branch if we ran offline.
 And also could allow us to merge offline too.

+How would you collaborate without using Git or GitHub?
+  What would be easier, and what would be harder?
+* Without GitHub I'll need to communicate directly with other collaborators when I make some changes.
+But with GitHub I can just make a pull request, and all of the collaborators will be notified and can make their comments on it.
+And we can even discuss it from there!